Ritika-Das/Play_Music_Using_Arduino_Buzzer/README.md

 <H3>Components Required :</H3>

 • 1 Arduino Uno R3 (a microcontroller board based on the ATmega328P)<br>
-• Arduino Software (open-source IDE) from https://www.arduino.cc/en/Main/Software (Installed Software or Web Editor)
+• Arduino Software (open-source IDE) from https://www.arduino.cc/en/Main/Software (Installed Software or Web Editor)<br>
 • 1 Piezoelectric Buzzer (preferably 5V rated to be compatible with your Arduino Uno R3)<br>
 • 1 kΩ resistor (to reduce noise)<br>
 • 3 Jumper Wires (1 Male-to-Female for Arduino pin to buzzer leg, 1 Female-to-Female for resistor to buzzer leg, 1 Male-to-Female for Arduino pin to resistor)<br>